 Bug bounty programs may capture the majority of headlines in hacker-powered security today, but organizations of all shapes and sizes must first open a channel for ethical hackers to alert them to potential vulnerabilities they find.
-It’s called a vulnerability disclosure policy (VDP).
+It’s called a vulnerability disclosure policy (VDP), or a responsible disclosure policy.
 It’s promoted extensively from the U.S. Department of Justice to the European Commission to the U.S. Food & Drug Administration.

-Why are these organizations so adamant about VDPs?
+Why are these organizations so adamant about responsible disclosure policies?
 Because they work and they protect assets.
 For example, the Department of Defense alone has received over 5,000 valid vulnerabilities through their VDP.
 That’s thousands of potentially exploitable vulnerabilities that would have gone unfixed had they not been reported via their VDP.

-This article will answer the simple question of what a vulnerability disclosure policy is, what’s included in a good policy, which organizations have a VDP today, and which government agencies have published guidance on VDPs.
+This article will explain a vulnerability disclosure policy is, what’s included in a good policy, which organizations have a VDP today, and which government agencies have published guidance on VDPs.

 What is a Vulnerability Disclosure Policy?